WESTERN STATES MUZZLE LOADER ASSOCIATION

 “Challenge Form” available at the Registration shack.

-protests must be made no later than Noon on the day after the match was fired.
+protests should be made on the day after the match was fired.

 1. No smoking on the